markholloway/markholloway.github.io/_posts/2018-12-28-twilio-sms-redaction.md

     -u "ABCD1234:EFGH5678"

 ```
-## Twilio message redaction options
+## Twilio redaction options

-Message redaction requires users are granted access to the feature in their Twilio console by completing [`this`](https://ahoy.twilio.com/message-body-redaction) sign-up form.
+`NOTE:` Users must be granted access to the redaction feature in their Twilio console by completing [`this`](https://ahoy.twilio.com/message-body-redaction) sign-up form.

-There are two significant `data` settings used for redaction.
+There are two significant `data` flags used for redaction.

 ## Redaction examples

 Setting `AddressRetention=obfuscate` redacts the last 4 digits of the phone number and only the NPA-NXX are stored.
-The number `+15554229999` is stored as `+1555422XXXX`
+The number `+13074229999` is stored as `+1307422XXXX`

 ```bash